 CitationSudharsanan, Nikkil; Zhang, Yuan; Payne, Collin; Dow, William; & Crimmins, Eileen (2020).
-Schooling and Adult Mortality in Middle-Income Countries: Surprising Gradients in Six Nationally-Representative Longitudinal Surveys.
+Education and Adult Mortality in Middle-Income Countries: Surprising Gradients in Six Nationally-Representative Longitudinal Surveys.
 SSM - Population Health, 12, 100649.
+PMCID: PMC7475202

 AbstractBackground: There are large differences in adult mortality across schooling groups in many high-income countries (HICs).
 An important open question is whether there are similar gradients in adult mortality in middle-income countries (MICs), where schooling and healthcare quality tends to be lower and health-related behaviors are often not strongly patterned by schooling.

 Methods: We present one of the first international-comparative studies on schooling differences in adult mortality across MICs using harmonized-longitudinal data on adults ages 50+ from China, Costa Rica, Indonesia, Mexico, South Africa, and South Korea.
 We use Cox proportional hazards models to estimate differences in the hazard of mortality across schooling groups overall and separately by sex and broad age groups.
 We also estimate schooling gradients in smoking and body mass index to determine whether risk factor gradients potentially explain mortality patterns.

 Results: Only adults with tertiary schooling have a consistent adult mortality advantage compared to those with no schooling.
 We do not find evidence that individuals with primary schooling have a lower hazard of mortality compared to individuals with no schooling in five of the six countries.
 The mortality advantage for individuals with secondary schooling is mixed, with evidence of lower mortality relative to those with no schooling in Mexico, South Africa, and South Korea.
 Gradients in BMI and smoking are consistent across countries and unlikely to explain mortality differences.